Jyothsnasrinivas/eta-scotty-example/README.md

   $ etlas run
   ```

-2) Open `http://localhost:3000` in your favourite browser.
+2) Open the url `http://localhost:3000` in your favourite browser.

-3) To play around with type in any sequence of characters at the end of the url
+3) To play around with it, type in any sequence of characters at the end of the url.

    Example: `http://localhost:3000/haskell-on-the-jvm`